 Dutch national carrier KLM (Skyteam alliance) is the only airline that serves Amsterdam Schiphol airport (AMS) and Düsseldorf Airport (DUS) with direct non-stop flights.

-KLM flies a Cityhopper-branded service between Amsterdam and Dusseldorf up to 5x daily using Embraer 175/190 jets.
+KLM flies a Cityhopper service between Amsterdam and Dusseldorf up to 4x daily using Embraer 175/190 jets.
 Some KLM service are branded as German Airways.
-The flight time is around 1 hour.
+The flight time is just under 1 hour.

 Both airports have good public transport connections to reach the city centre.

-German coach company Flixbus operates up to 8x direct coach services daily from Amsterdam Sloterdijk to Dusseldorf.
+German coach company Flixbus normally operates multiple direct coach services daily from Amsterdam Sloterdijk to Dusseldorf.
 The coach stop in Dusseldorf is at Worringer Strasse near Dusseldorf Hauptbahnhof.
 The journey takes around 3 hours.

 One way Flixbus fares for Amsterdam-Dusseldorf start from around €15.